stacs-srg/valipop/record_classification/src/site/markdown/cli/usage.md

 Parts 2 to 6 specify the command-line parameters to be passed to `classli` by the command-line interface.
 The `classli` command-line parameters are either _options_ or _commands_.
 Options are specified by their name, always starting with a `-` (hyphen).
 Each option typically has a short name and a long name, which can be used interchangeably.
 The short names are useful for quickly specifying commands without having to press lots of keystrokes.
 The long commands are useful for human readability of the instructions, providing more clues to what an instruction does without having to read the documentations.

 Similar to options, commands are also specified by their name, except command names never start with `-`.
 The command names look more like a verb or a noun.
 Each command can have its own commands (i.e. sub-command).
 Further, each command and sub-command can have options.
-This document explains the possible options and commands of classli, starting with possible options for part 2.
+This document explains the possible options and commands of `classli`, starting with possible options for part 2.

 The possible options of part 2 are: